wagner94/awesome-made-by-angolans/README.md

 - If they meet the requirements above, feel free to create a PR!

 ## Thanks
 - [🇷🇺 awesome-made-by-russians](https://github.com/gaearon/awesome-made-by-russians) For days I was thinking about the idea of bringing together Angolan communities, open source projects, startups, universities and so on, so I thought about making it real.
-I was inspired by the Brazilian and Russian templates.
+I was inspired by Brazilian and Russian templates.

 ## License